Skip to content

 How to Help Prevent Hair Loss During Menopause

-While hormonal changes are a natural part of menopause, there are simple, evidence-based steps you can take to protect your hair and slow thinning.
+While hormonal changes are a natural part of menopause, there are simple, evidence-based steps you can take to protect your healthy hair and slow thinning.
 These changes do not replace medical treatment, but they can create the right environment for healthier hair growth and help prevent avoidable damage.

 Reduce everyday stress